 An appeal to a parking or traffic violation notice (ticket) can be made by a recipient by completing an online appeal form.

 The completed appeal form is then referred to the parking appeals committee for adjudication.
 All decisions of the appeals committee are final.

 Alcohol & Drugs

-It is illegal for anyone under 21 to possess, consume or tranport liquor, malt, or brewed beverages, or to furnish alcoholic beverages to minors, according to the Pennsylvania Crime Codes and University Policy.
-Upper Saucon Township Police will charge offenders according to state laws and file Disciplinary Referrals to Residence Life and/or Judicial Affairs.
-If Upper Saucon Township Police charge any minor (under age 21) with “Underage Consumption or Possession,” they are required by law to notify the parent(s) or guardian(s) of the minor charged.
+It is illegal for anyone under 21 to possess, consume or transport liquor, malt, or brewed beverages, or to furnish alcoholic beverages to minors, according to the Pennsylvania Crime Codes and University Policy.
+Police will charge offenders according to state laws and file Disciplinary Referrals to Student Affairs.
+If Police charge any minor (under age 21) with “Underage Consumption or Possession,” they are required by law to notify the parent(s) or guardian(s) of the minor charged.

 It is illegal for anyone to possess, use or sell any drug or item deemed to be illegal in the Pennsylvania Crimes Code’s “Controlled Substance, Drug, Device and Cosmetic Act.”
-Upper Saucon Township Police will charge violators according to state laws and file Disciplinary Referrals to Judicial Affairs.
-Upper Saucon Township Police also enforce the local police ordinance, which makes it a summary offense to sell or possess drug paraphernalia (pipes, bongs, etc.) which is used or intended to be used with any substance classified as illegal.
+Police will charge violators according to state laws and file Disciplinary Referrals to Student Affairs.
+Police also enforce the local police ordinance, which makes it a summary offense to sell or possess drug paraphernalia (pipes, bongs, etc.) which is used or intended to be used with any substance classified as illegal.